What is Chemical bonding?

 Chemistry deals with the transformation of substances and the reason behind those transformations.
 So why does any substance or compound undergoes transformation?

 The answer to this question is hidden in the concepts of chemical bonding.
 Anything in the universe tries to become stable and they become stable by losing energy.
 So the main aim or the reason behind most of the chemical processes is to lose energy and to become stable.
-Whenever a matter interacts with another matter, a force is exerted on one by the other.
+Whenever matter interacts with another form of matter, a force is exerted on one by the other.
 Now depending upon the nature of force, their energy will change.
 If the force is attractive in nature then the energy decreases and if it’s repulsive in nature then the energy increases.
 If the force is attractive, it binds the two atoms together and the force is known as a chemical bond.
 Thus the chemical bonding can be defined as follows:

 The attractive force which holds various constituents (atom, ions, etc.) together and stabilizes them by the overall loss of energy is known as chemical bonding.